mrboomer/csv-to-json-file-converter/README.md

 ## Usage

-1. Edit the variables `csvFile` and `jsonFile` in the file `index.js` to match your input/output filenames.
+1. Edit the variables `inputCsvFilename` and `outputJsonFilename` in the file `config/default.json` to match your input/output filenames.
 2. Run `npm start` from the command line.
 3. Retrieve your JSON file in the `toJSON` folder.